i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/passive-monitoring/debug-snmp-traps-management.md

 ### Centreontrapd

 The next process to check is Centreontrapd.
-This daemon allows to connect a SNMP trap to a passive service linked to an host in Centreon using IP address or DNS from distant equipment.
+This daemon allows to connect a SNMP trap to a passive service linked to an host in i-Vertix using IP address or DNS from distant equipment.
 To check its operation, you should check the centreontrapd configuration settings.

 You can check the proper functioning of binary centreontrapd by checking the configuration part of